arangodb/docs/3.11/data-modeling-documents-computed-values.md

 - You cannot access the result of another computed value that is generated on the same `computeOn` event.

-  For example, two computed values that are generated on `insert` can not see the result of the other.
+  For example, two computed values that are generated on `insert` cannot see the result of the other.
 Referencing the attributes results in an implicit `null` value.
 Computed values that are generated on `update` or `replace` can see the results of the previous `insert` computations, however.
 They cannot